JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Experiments

 \textbf{Advantage of independently trained GANs. }Training GANs independently makes our pipeline modular and flexible: different components can be trained with different data sources, and new components can be easily introduced in the forward model without re-training the entire pipeline.
 We showcase such use case by adding the specular component to the albedo-shading forward model (Fig.~\ref{fig:lumos3}, \ref{fig:lumos3_real}, \ref{fig:materials2}, \ref{fig:mat_compare}).

 We also show that it is easier to train and invert GANs independently, further preventing cross-contamination during inversion.
 To demonstrate this, we train a single multi-component GAN that learns to generate both albedo and shading images simultaneously by producing a 6-channel output: 3 channels each for albedo and shading.
-We increase the number of trainable parameters by a factor of two to keep the capacity of the model comparable with our method.
+We increase the number of trainable parameters by $2\times$ for fair comparison with our method.

 First, as shown in Fig.~\ref{fig:dual_vs_join}, such joint training leads to inferior image generation compared to independently-trained albedo and shading GANs.
 With a single GAN, albedo and shading are leaking into each other, this is also measured by higher FID scores.

-Second, having the same network generating both albedo and shading means that the information is entangled up to the last layer, leading to cross-contamination during inversion.
-This can be seen in Fig.~\ref{fig:dual_vs_join_proj}.
-While the image reconstruction quality is equivalent, the inversion is better using multiple GANs.
-Our observation is also supported with the quantitative results provided in Tab.~\ref{tab:face_abl}.
+Second, having the same network generating both albedo and shading means that the information is entangled up to the last layer, leading to cross-contamination during inversion as shown in Fig.~\ref{fig:dual_vs_join_proj}.
+Our observation is also supported by the quantitative results provided in Tab.~\ref{tab:face_abl}.

+\Rtwo{ \textbf{Comparisons with DoubleDIP.} We provide qualitative comparisons with doubleDIP~\citep{DoubleDIP} in Fig.~\ref{fig:dip_compare}.
+As shown, untrained priors-based doubleDIP results in severe cross-contamination and loss of details on both the synthetic and real datasets as the underlying assumption of dissimilarity across the components does not hold.
+Our method produce accurate decompositions in both the cases.}

-\textbf{Effectiveness of kNN loss. } We evaluate the effectiveness of our newly proposed kNN-loss.
-For a fair evaluation, we first provide experiments for the more general single GAN inversion setup: we use a StyleGAN2 model trained on natural face images from FFHQ dataset~\cite{karras2019style}, and invert CelebA-HQ testset~\cite{karras2018progressive} images using optimization-based inversion~\cite{karras2020analyzing}.
-As shown in Tab.~\ref{tab:knn_abl}, using kNN loss as a regularization during optimization improves the performance over direct optimization and optimization with InDomain loss.
+\textbf{Effectiveness of kNN loss. } To evaluate the effectiveness of our newly proposed kNN-loss, we first provide experiments for the more general single GAN inversion setup: we use a StyleGAN2 model trained on natural face images from FFHQ dataset~\citep{karras2019stylebased}, and invert CelebA-HQ testset~\citep{karras2018progressive} images using optimization-based inversion~\citep{karras2020analyzing}.
+As shown in Tab.~\ref{tab:knn_abl}, using kNN loss as a regularization improves the performance over direct optimization and optimization with in-domain loss. \Rtwo{Further, we verify the effectiveness of kNN loss for IID task using joint inversion on synthetic faces.
+As shown in Fig.~\ref{fig:knn_compare}, kNN loss prevents cross contamination which is prevalent when using in-domain loss (notice glasses and shadows appearing in albedo), and improves the detail preservation (note mouth, beard, and hairstyle).
+Such improvements are supported by superior quantitative performance in Tab.~\ref{tab:face_abl}.}

-\textbf{Full method ablations.} Finally, we present a comprehensive set of ablations for our joint inversion of multiple GANs.
-We provide qualitative results (Fig.~\ref{fig:lumos_abl}) and quantitative evaluations for intrinsic image decomposition on the Lumos Faces dataset in Tab.~\ref{tab:face_abl}, second part.